-- By the recent statistics, the Loudoun County, a Virginia suburb of Washington, D.C., ranks as the highest-income county in the US.
+- By recent statistics, Loudoun County, a Virginia suburb of Washington, D.C., ranks as the highest-income county in the US.

-- Sumter County, west of Orlando, in Florida, houses the largest population of senior citizens.
-More than half (52.9%) of residents are 65 and older.
+- Sumter County, west of Orlando, Florida, houses the largest population of senior citizens.
+More than half (52.9%) the residents are 65 or older.

 - Washington, D.C., holds the prestigious place of being the most educated county, as it houses the largest of the nation’s employers, the federal government.

-- There are 40 consolidated city-counties in the US, including Denver, Colorado; Indianapolis, Indiana; Jacksonville, Florida; Louisville, Kentucky; Nashville, Tennessee; New Orleans, Louisiana (Remember it’s a Parish); Philadelphia, Pennsylvania; and San Francisco, California.
+- There are 40 city-counties in the US, including Denver, Colorado; Indianapolis, Indiana; Jacksonville, Florida; Louisville, Kentucky; Nashville, Tennessee; New Orleans, Louisiana (Remember it’s a Parish); Philadelphia, Pennsylvania; and San Francisco, California.

 - The city-boroughs of Alaska are cities that rank among the geographically largest cities in the world, yet their population densities are far below those of most urban places.

-- The other terms for the county seat are county courthouse, the parish seat (Louisiana), the “borough seat” (Alaska), “shire town” (New England).
+- The other terms for the county seat are county courthouse, the parish seat (Louisiana), and the ‘borough seat’ (Alaska).

-- Many counties are also divided into smaller political or governmental units.
-For example – the Northeastern and Midwestern states of the US.
-These counties are divided into civil townships also called “towns” (New England, New York, and Wisconsin).
+- Many counties are also divided further, into smaller political or governmental units.
+For example, some northeastern and midwestern states divided some counties into ‘townships.’
 These units proffer governmental or public services to the people.